Oreoluwa-Se/Study/README.md

-# Study
- Collection of practice materials
+# Collection of study materials from the web